rstacruz/rstacruz/README.md

 :tada:

 Hello!
-I'm Rico, you might know me from a few open source projects that are now maintained by the community:
+I'm Rico.
+You can find me in <a rel="me" href="https://hachyderm.io/@rstacruz">Mastodon</a> or <a rel="me" href="https://twitter.com/rstacruz">Twitter</a>.
+You might know me from a few open source projects that are now maintained by the community:

 |                                                                                                                                                    |                                                                                                                                                          |
 |:-------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------: |